Do you have a bedtime routine? Do your kids?

 Lack of a good night’s sleep can have immediate effects on our mood, motivation, focus, energy and strength the next day.
 This can affect our state at work, school, in our workouts and how we react at home.
 A lack of sleep over many nights can have long-term effects on our health, too.
 From high blood pressure and obesity to psychiatric problems, including depression and other mood disorders, research shows that the risks of sleep deprivation are severe.

-Practice a Good Bedtime Routine
+Practice a Good Bedtime Routine to Sleep Sounder

 Believe it or not, getting good sleep takes practice.
 And guess what?
 It all starts before you even close your eyes.